stevenpy/studysoup_test/README.md

 # DEVELOPER CHALLENGE

+## Challenge 1

-Through my module, I choose to use environment variables to hide and secure my mailgun's credentials.
+Requirements: Through my module, I choose to use environment variables to hide and secure my mailgun's credentials.
 We need a .env file with MAILGUN_SECRET, MAILGUN_DOMAIN, MAILGUN_ADRESS.